 Allergies are very common, affecting about 1 in 3 New Zealanders at some time in their lives.

 - Children have more allergies than adults.
-As our immune system matures, some allergies disappear.
+As your immune system matures, some allergies disappear, eg, some food allergies.

-- The best way to prevent symptoms is to avoid what triggers the allergy.
-Talk with your healthcare team to find out what other treatments will help such as nasal sprays, antihistamine tablets and eye drops.
+- The best way to prevent symptoms is to avoid what triggers your allergy.
+Talk with your healthcare team to find out what other treatments will help you.

 What is an allergic reaction?

 When you have an allergy, your immune system overreacts to a substance that, to most people, is harmless.
 Your body’s immune system treats the substance (known as an allergen or trigger) as an invader.
 To defend itself against the allergen, your body produces antibodies called immunoglobulin E (IgE).
-These antibodies cause certain cells in the body to release chemicals (including histamine) into the bloodstream in an attempt to fight off the invader.
+These antibodies cause certain cells in your body to release chemicals such as histamine into your bloodstream in an attempt to fight off the invader.

 The release of these chemicals causes an allergic reaction.
-Symptoms vary according to the part of the body affected, but can include sneezing, watery eyes, itch, rash, and raised weals on the skin.
-Extreme allergic reaction can be life-threatening (anaphylaxis) and needs immediate treatment.
+Symptoms vary according to the part of your body affected, but can include sneezing, watery eyes, itching, rash and raised weals (hives) on your skin.
+Extreme allergic reactions can be life-threatening and needs immediate treatment.
+This is called anaphylaxis.

 - pollen, particularly from grass, trees and weeds

 - animal dander (skin, scales or flakes from animals)